 SECTION 8.
-This Ordinance shall take effect immediately upon (1) adoption; (2) approval by the Mayor pursuant to N.J.S.A.
-40:69A-149.7; (3) publication in accordance with the laws of the State of New Jersey; and (4) filing of the final form of adopted ordinance by the Clerk with (a) the Union County Planning Board pursuant to N.J.S.A.
+This Ordinance shall take effect immediately upon (1) adoption and publication in accordance with the laws of the State of New Jersey; and (2) filing of the final form of adopted ordinance by the Clerk with (a) the Union County Planning Board pursuant to N.J.S.A.
 40:55D-16, and (b) the Township Tax Assessor as required by N.J.S.A.
 40:49-2.1.